 Here’s what you need to know:

 - Physical Audit – This type of audit is performed at your place of business within 60 days after the expiration of your policy and is usually completed within a 30-day time period once assigned.

 - Voluntary Audit - This is a form mailed by your insurance company within 30 days after the expiration of your insurance policy.
 This form will usually show your policy’s classifications and request your actual payroll exposures for each class.
 While these forms can be described as basic, they may be confusing for someone who has never completed one before and may request you send back related tax reports or documents.

-Tips for a Successful Audit
+Tips for Preparing for a Workers' Compensation Audit

 So how can you make the auditing process runs as smoothly as possible?